-OFFICE HOURS AND ENROLLMENT PERIODS
+OFFICE HOURS and ENROLLMENT PERIODS

-HMI is open from 9:00 AM to 10:00 PM, Monday through Thursday, and Saturday from 9:00 AM to 4:00 PM.
-The following holidays are observed, and the school and clinic are closed: Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans Day, Presidents Day, Martin Luther King Day, Thanksgiving, Christmas, and New Year's Day.
-HMI offers new enrollment periods approximately every 4 weeks for 12 months of the year.
+HMI is open 9am to 10pm, Monday through Thursday, and Saturday, 9am to 4pm.
+The following holidays are observed: Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas, and New Year's Day.
+HMI offers new enrollment periods approximately every four weeks for 12 months of the year.
 Students starting on any given 101 start date would be scheduled to graduate approximately 12 months later.